Changing Chinese habits help Mazda outstrip rivals in slowing market

-NANJING, China (Reuters) - Chinese car sales have barely got out of first gear this year, yet a shift in consumer behavior has sent Mazda Motor Corp (7261.T) hurtling out of the pack, posting records and struggling to keep pace only with demand.
+NANJING, China, July 17 (Reuters) - Chinese car sales have barely got out of first gear this year, yet a shift in consumer behaviour has sent Mazda Motor Corp hurtling out of the pack, posting records and struggling to keep pace only with demand.

 “Other cars are either too round or stocky, but the CX-5 has more of a flowing character,” said Nanjing office worker Xu Duo, 27, who bought Mazda’s sport utility vehicle last year.